 Resort and Theme Park Development in Cancun

-- ICM is seeking $3 billion for three projects: a themed resort and two additional major resort destinations in Mexico that it will own/operate under license from GCS Inc (each of the latter with +/-10,000 keys in multiple hotels, convention center, shopping/entertainment, and each having a significant theme park as the anchor).
-Projects fall under the Infinity themed entertainment, digital content, hospitality and real estate development umbrella.
+- The resorts will be owned/operated under license from GCS Inc. (each with +/-10,000 keys in multiple themed resort hotels, a convention center, a shopping/entertainment district, and each having a significant Orlando-quality theme park as the anchor).
+The projects fall under ICM’s Infinity themed entertainment, digital content, hospitality, and real estate development umbrella.

 - Each project is independent and stand-alone, and can be funded as such